Replace Zodiac valve? Complete guide + tips for leaks

 If you are unsure which type of valve your inflatable boat has, check this first before you start replacing it.

-Replacing valve insert vs complete valve
+Replacing a valve insert vs replacing a complete valve

-Always start by fully deflating the boat, so there is no longer any pressure on the tube.
+Always start by fully deflating the boat so there is no longer any pressure on the tube.

 After removing the valve, check the seal.
 If it is worn, this may already be the cause of the problem.